NickAMars/backend/ReadMe.md

 ## Assumptions made

 Will be making the assumption that you are runnnig frontend and backend locally so we are only  communicating the backend and the front end using 'localhost:3000' and the backend runs on 'localhost:8080'

+## Thing to do

+Post Test case should be tested with two things in mind the empty state and the state that has an item -- use before and after function in test for create and remove the inserted item to have a stable test case and prevent applicaiton from consuming data

+Would benifit from something to prevent multiple requestes from coming in at a giving time.